TomasBoda/agent-lang/thesis.md

 The `getRuntimeOutput` and `getRuntimeError` are plain mapper functions that ensure correct mapping from the raw input to a desired output for the user.

 ### 5.2.
 Interesting Concepts
-The following sections describe some of the interesting concepts used in the implementation of the AgentLang's interpreter.
+The following chapters describe some of the interesting, non-trivial concepts used in the implementation of the AgentLang's interpreter, such as the topological property sorting or the automatic source code formatting.

 #### 5.2.1 Topological Property Sorting
-When modeling an AgentLang simulation, there are many times numerous dependencies between the agents' properties.
+When modeling an AgentLang simulation, there are often numerous dependencies between the agents' properties.
 Sometimes two properties can depend on each other respectively, which poses a significant problem to the evaluation process of their values.
 Although the properties can be assigned a default value which is a constant calculated at the beginning of the simulation, it often does not make sense to use default values for each property.
 Moreover it poses bad development experience if the user needs to declare properties in the order in which they should be evaluated by the interpreter.
 Fortunately, there is a way to solve such issues in a general way using topological sort.

 Topological sort is a sorting mechanism that operates on directed acyclic graphs (henceforth referred to as DAGs).
 It is a linear ordering of the graph's vertices such that for every directed edge from vertex `u` to vertex `v`, vertex `u` comes before vertex `v` in the ordering.
-This algorithm does not work on cyclic graphs, since their ordering would not be linear.
+This algorithm does not work on cyclic graphs, since there is no linear ordering.
 In other words, the vertices would depend on each other in a cyclic manner, not allowing the algorithm to determine which vertex to start with and which vertex to finish with.

 In terms of programming language interpreters, topological sort is a useful technique for tackling issues with variable dependencies.
 Interpreters read and evaluate source code line by line, instruction by instruction.
 This mechanism implies that before we can access a variable by its identifier, we first need to define it.
 That is fine by most general-purpose programming languages, since they feature various other complex language structures to work around this problem.
 However, AgentLang is designed in a specifically variable-oriented way, therefore the issues with the ordering of variable evaluation needs to be handled.
 And that is where the topological sorting mechanism can be used.